e280/authlocal/readme.md

 <br/>

 ## 🌠 The More You Know About [Authduo.org](https://authduo.org/)

-### How can users login across multiple devices?
-- Users can export passports and import them on other devices.

 ### What if my users lose their passports?
 - They'll just generate new passports.